Akito Fukuta

-Akito Fukuta (福田 晃斗, Fukuta Akito) is a Japanese football player.
+Akito Fukuta (福田 晃斗, Fukuta Akito) is a Japanese football player who plays for FC Gifu.

 Career

 Akito made his league debut for Sagan against Sanfrecce Hiroshima on the 28 September 2013.
 He scored his first goal for the club against Urawa Red Diamonds on the 25 June 2017, scoring in the 90th minute.

 Akito made his league debut for Shonan against Urawa Reds on the 21 February 2020.

 Akito made his league debut for Albirex against FC Ryukyu on the 23 August 2020.
 He scored his first goal for the club against Sagamihara on the 22 August 2021, scoring in the 32nd minute.

 During his second spell with the club, Akito made his league debut or Sagan against Sanfreece Hiroshima on the 19 February 2022.
 Akito scored an own goal and his first goal for the club against Nagoya Grampus on the 6 March 2022.